edwinb/Yaffle/CONTRIBUTING.md

 * Add universe constraints when adding data definitions
   - Find parameters + other properties we need to know elsewhere
-* A basic REPL
+* Add metavariables to RawTT
+  - Needed for unification, and also because they are one of the most interesting things we need to deal with in linearity checking.
+* Write a linearity checker for typechecked terms
+  - find out where we need to cache quantities in applications
 * Add test framework with existing small tt files
 * Change index of Terms from List Name to SnocList Name
 * Universe level solver
 * Implement HasNames so we can do resolved names
-* Write a linearity checker for typechecked terms
-  - find out where we need to cache quantities in applications
 * Implement unification
 * Add holes to Raw TT (to try unification in the simplest possible setting)
 * ???